-Just a few years later, more Mormon settlers moved into what would become southern Nevada, and in 1855, a group of those settlers built a fort near what is now downtown Las Vegas.
+Just a few years later, more Mormon settlers moved into the future Utah Territory, and in 1855 a group of those settlers built a fort near what is now downtown Las Vegas.
 However, in 1857, relations between the federal government and the Mormon Church became tense and Brigham Young, president of the church, called his followers back to Salt Lake City.
 Nevada’s sparse population plummeted.

-Nevada Territory was created by an Act of Congress on March 2, 1861.
+The Territory of Nevada was created by an Act of Congress on March 2, 1861.
 The state continued to grow as the mines yielded more and more wealth and by 1863, more than 10,000 miners, prospectors and settlers lived on the Comstock.
 Later, on Oct.
 31, 1864, President Abraham Lincoln proclaimed Nevada’s admission to the Union as the 36th state.
 The Nevada State Constitution was sent to Lincoln in the longest telegraph message in history up to that time.

 At the same time, agriculture began to play an increasingly important role in the state’s economy.
-In 1902, Congress approved the nation’s first water reclamation act, and the Newlands Reclamation Project was built near the northern Nevada towns of Fallon and Fernley.
+In 1902, Congress approved the nation’s first water reclamation act, and the Newlands Reclamation Project was built near the Northern Nevada towns of Fallon and Fernley.
 Fallon’s Stillwater National Wildlife Refuge is now an essential oasis along the Pacific Flyway for migratory birds.

 The construction of the Hoover Dam in the early 1930s cemented Las Vegas as a viable, thriving community.
 The constant supply of water from the Colorado River made farming dependable and profitable and added an inexpensive source of electricity, allowing for growth and development.

-In the northern end of the state, Reno was making a name for itself as the Divorce Capital of the World.
-The city got its start in the 1860s as a place to cross the Truckee River; in 1868, it was named to honor the fallen Union general Jesse Lee Reno.
+In the northern end of the state, Reno was making a name for itself as the “Divorce Capital of the World.”
+Initially, the Truckee River crossing became a town in the 1860s and in 1868 was named to honor the fallen Union general Jesse Lee Reno.

 While the rest of the nation instituted stringent restrictions and longer residency for divorce, Nevada maintained a short six-month residency for those who wished to divorce.
 Reno went a step further, adopting liberal grounds for divorce and in 1927 shortening the residency requirement to 90 days.
 The minimum residency was shortened further in 1931 to only six weeks.
 Word quickly spread about Reno’s permissive regulations, and by the early 1920s, the town had become a haven for those seeking divorce.
 Between 1929 and 1967, there were more than 159,000 divorces granted in Reno.

 As the Silver State continues to evolve and grow, there are new things to do, places to go and sights to see.
-Visit www.TravelNevada.com for suggestions on ways to spend a few days or a few hours in Nevada.
+Visit TravelNevada.com for suggestions on ways to spend a few days or a few hours in Nevada.